Karimba0/MATS/README.md

 Then run the whole evt.r program.

 ### Comments and references
-* plots for fourier and feature importance from https://github.com/borisbanushev/stockpredictionai
+* plots for fourier and feature importance from https://github.com/borisbanushev/stockpredictionai .
-* parts of the code for WGAN from https://github.com/LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Tensorflow-2
+* parts of the code for WGAN from https://github.com/LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Tensorflow-2 .
-* Dynamic quantile test and condidtional coverage test from https://github.com/BayerSe/VaR-Backtesting
+* Dynamic quantile test and condidtional coverage test from https://github.com/BayerSe/VaR-Backtesting .
-* feature importance and the the creation of the data files are in the wgan directory
+* feature importance and the the creation of the data files are in the wgan directory.
-* Values for mean std and VAR have fixed rolling_var when generating the data files
+* Values for mean std and VAR have fixed rolling_var when generating the data files.
-* For networks rolling_var can be reset because it gets calculated again
+* For networks rolling_var can be reset because it gets calculated again.
+* The dynamic quantile test and conditional coverage test, test for the quantiles 0.09 and 0.91 because 0.1 and 0.9 was not possible to implement as described in the thesis.